Bill Kachafanas, Founder

 Bill founded Tomorrow’s Legends to address the dire need for infrastructure in Cape Breton to enable sports organizations to offer programs in a consistent manner.
 Throughout the rest of the province and across the country, modern gymnasiums have been built and continue to be built, enabling kids to enroll in a variety of indoor sports.

 Much of Bill’s time outside of work is spent with family and as a volunteer coach and trainer.
-After many years of being away from sports and having kids of his own, he returned to volunteer at the youth level.
+After years of being away from sports and having kids of his own, he returned to volunteer at the youth level.
 In 2011, he started the Steve Nash Youth Basketball Program at Shipyard Elementary and ran it for three years before coaching the boy’s school team.
 During that time, he volunteered with Basketball Cape Breton (BCB) as a U14 boys coach, and assembled teams at both the recreational and competitive levels.
 Bill moved on to middle school, coaching for Malcom Munroe, before focusing on U14 rep teams with BCB.
-He recently completed his term with the BCB board, serving as Chair for a one-year period.
+He completed a term with the BCB board, serving as Chair for a one-year period.
 He also volunteered for the organization, building technology solutions to better automate the services of the organizations.
-For the last 3 years, Bill has enjoyed coaching the U14 rep team while volunteering as a personal trainer for a group of dedicated athletes.
-The new facility with enable such programs to continue and to improve the opportunities and quality of programming for our Cape Breton youth.
+For 3 years, Bill has enjoyed coaching the U14 rep team while volunteering as a personal trainer for a group of dedicated athletes.
+In 2020, during the COVID-19 pandemic, he started customized basketball training for a small number of athletes.
+He continues to work with student athletes and a facility with enable such programs to continue and to improve the opportunities and quality of programming for our Cape Breton youth.

 Empowering Youth Through Sport & Culture is the Tomorrow’s Legend’s mission.
 Enrolling in organized sports has a very positive and powerful influence on kids.
 It solidifies one’s self worth, provides a sense of belonging and improves self-confidence – all key traits that help youth make that successful transition into adulthood and become good, productive citizens.

-Bill resides in Sydney, Nova Scotia with his wife Trish and two children, Alexandria & Niko.
+Bill resides in Sydney, Nova Scotia with his wife Trish and has two children, Alexandria & Niko.

 Contact Bill firstname.lastname@example.org